-- Overall vaccination percentage in Richmond notably increased in March 2021 and maintained this pace into April before beginning to slow down when just under 50% of the population had received at least one dose. - In fall and winter 2021, new vaccinations have continued at a slow but steady pace and the overall vaccination percentage is over 70%. - Vaccination percentage rose quickly among individuals 65 and over earlier than other age groups and new vaccinations started to slow down as other age groups saw increases. - One can observe that since March 2021, vaccination among individuals 30 to 64 is similar to the overall trend, with a slower trend for individuals 18 to 29 and a delayed increase for individuals 12 to 17 corresponding to when 12 to 15 year olds became eligible. - Among race and ethnicity groups through spring 2021, vaccination percentage increased fastest among White and Asian or Pacific Islander individuals before slowing down with some fluctuations since then.
+- Overall vaccination percentage in Richmond continued to increase over the past year.
+The overall vaccination percentage is now over 70% beginning with a surge in March and April 2021. - Vaccination percentage rose most quickly among individuals 65 and over, a group with consistently higher vaccination percentages than other age groups. - One can observe that, over the past year, vaccination among individuals 30 to 64 is similar to the overall trend, with a slower trend for individuals 18 to 29 and a delayed increase for individuals 12 to 17 corresponding to when 12 to 15 year olds became eligible. - Among race and ethnicity groups through spring 2021, vaccination percentage increased fastest among White and Asian or Pacific Islander individuals before slowing down with some fluctuations since then.
 Meanwhile, the trend was initially slower among Latino individuals, but it did not slow nearly as noticeably and they now constitute the highest vaccinated percentage. - The overall trend for vaccinations has been slowest for Black individuals and for individuals 18 to 29 in Richmond. - All vaccination percentages are based on NCHS population estimates, which are subject to some variability.
 Lags in data reporting can occur, as indicated by the gray region in recent days.

-Percentage of Individuals 12 and Over with At Least One Dose (N=144,027) as of February 26, 2022 - Richmond City
+Percentage of Individuals 12 and Over with At Least One Dose (N=144,164) as of March 6, 2022 - Richmond City